 The Google Pixel Buds Gen 1's imaging performance is okay.
 They show audible amounts of group delay in the bass range, which results in a slightly soft and loose bass.
 Our unit shows noticeable amounts of amplitude mismatch between the left and right buds, but this seemed to be related to fit and seal rather than driver mismatch.
 Note that these results are only valid for our unit, and yours may perform differently.

 Like most other earbuds and in-ears, they have a bad passive soundstage.
 Due to their design, they bypass the pinna and don't interact with it.
 Because of their open fit, they sound more open and spacious than typical closed-back in-ears.

 These headphones don't have any virtual soundstage features.

-These headphones have an integrated microphone inside the buds.
+The Google Pixel Buds Gen 1 have an integrated microphone inside the buds.

 We noticed that the microphone has a tendency to distort on PCs, and the recorded speech files are distorted because of that.
 However, their microphone sounds much cleaner on smartphones.

 The noise handling of the Google Pixel Buds Gen 1's integrated microphone is mediocre.
 The mic struggles to separate actual speech and background noise.
 It performs better in quiet environments.